 - Store in your garage or driveway – Free, but with potential downsides

 If you have the property, storing your boat at your own home can be the most affordable option.
 However, a boat will displace other vehicles or recreational equipment in your garage or on a pad.
 A boat, while nice on the water, isn’t the most attractive thing in a driveway and will detract from the look of your home.
 Some neighborhoods, especially those with a HOA or community governance may not even allow you to store a boat where it is visible.

-A solution to all the problems of different dry storage options is to store your boat with Neighbor.
+A solution to all the hurdles that come with the stress of finding boat storage that meets all your needs is to store your boat with Neighbor.
 Storing with Neighbor means your boat stays at someone else’s home in the community.
 If you don’t have the space at your own home or don’t want to frustrate your wife parking it next to her roses, storing with Neighbor is a better option.

 Make $50-$500 each month renting your garage, driveway, shed or other storage spaceList Your Space